Internal Bra: Innovative Techniques in Breast Surgery

 • Improved Tissue Support: By providing internal support to the surrounding breast tissue, the internal bra with implants helps distribute the weight of the implants more evenly.
 This reduces strain on the breast tissue and ligaments, potentially lowering the risk of complications such as tissue stretching and implant-related discomfort over time.

-• Reduced Risk of Revision Surgery: By minimizing implant movement and providing internal support, the internal bra technique may reduce the likelihood of complications that require revision surgery, such as implant malposition or capsular contracture.
+• Reduced Risk of Revision Surgery: By minimising implant movement and providing internal support, the internal bra technique may reduce the likelihood of complications that require revision surgery, such as implant malposition or capsular contracture.
 This can lead to improved patient satisfaction and reduced healthcare costs associated with additional procedures.

 Breast Reduction Surgery with Internal Bra